brycegoh/balik_kampong/README.md

 ## Problem :frowning:
 Being in a foreign land, brings a lot of anxiety and confusion.

-How can we lower the barrier of entry to ease the difficulty in transitioning while having a support structure?
+How might we lower the barrier of entry to ease the difficulty in transitioning while having a support structure?

 ## Target Users :dart:
 - Singaporeans who just moved to a new country or staying for a long period of time.